 Cultural Programming at the Germanic-American Institute

-GAI offers a variety of public events throughout the year.
-The second weekend of June is Deutsche Tage Weekend.
-They also offer a Holiday Open Haus, and a Karneval Tanzparty in conjunction with Winter Carnival.
+GAI offers a variety of public events throughout the year, including Deutsche Tage Weekend in June, Oktoberfest in September and a Holiday Open Haus in December.
 Families may also enjoy author talks, speakers, film screenings, and performers from across the U.S. and Europe.

 History of the Germanic-American Institute